Watch a Wolf Chase a Bear in Completely Normal Day in Alaska

 Bears and Wolves in Alaska

 The fact that all three North American bear species thrive there is one factor that makes Alaska so unique.
-Brown/grizzly bears may be found from the arctic to the islands in southeast Alaska.
+Brown/grizzly bears may be found from the Arctic to the islands in southeast Alaska.
 Black bears inhabit most of Alaska’s forests.
 Alaska’s far northern and western tundra and pack ice are frequently inhabited by polar bears.

 An approximated 7,000 to 11,000 wolves reside in Alaska.
 In Alaska, wolves have never been in danger or been declared endangered.
-Because of its feeding habits, wolves frequently come into confrontation with people, many of whom hunt large game animals.
+Because of their feeding habits, wolves frequently come into confrontation with people, many of whom hunt large game animals.

 In the past, grizzly bears, black bears, and gray wolves shared a major section of North America’s geographic area.
 Food supplies are typically the focus of encounters between the three species, otherwise, there is mutual aversion.